reactNodeDev/CodingNotes/GraphqlNotes.md

 ```

 - in Graphql, its upto us what kind of data we want from Graphql backend, in what shape and how
+- Graphql is actually a `replacement for redux`. thats cause Graphql has its own way of tracking the data